cloudmesh/cloudmesh-openapi/README-source.md

 - Your functions must include docstrings
 - If a function uses or returns a class, that class must be defined as a dataclass in the same file

 The following function is a great example to get started.
-Note how x, y, and the return type are all `float`.
+Note how x, y, and the return value are all typed.
+In this case they are all `float`, but other types are supported.
 The description in the docstring will be added to your YAML specification to help describe what the function does.

 ```python
 def add(x: float, y: float) -> float: